renancaraujo/glowup_vibes/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Oh geez something's broken
-title: "fix: "
+title: "geez: "
 labels: bug
 ---

 **Description**

-A clear and concise description of what the bug is.
+Big yikes, something's broken.
+Please describe the bug in detail here.

 **Steps To Reproduce**

+How to Make It Happen Again

-1. Go to '...'
+1. Hit up '...'
-2. Click on '....'
+2. Tap on '....'
-3. Scroll down to '....'
+3. Scroll on down to '....'
-4. See error
+4. Boom, you'll spot that error. 💥

 **Expected Behavior**

-A clear and concise description of what you expected to happen.
+A straight-up and no-nonsense breakdown of what you was hopin' for.

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+Yo, if it makes sense, drop some pics to make your problem crystal clear. 📸🤔

 **Additional Context**

-Add any other context about the problem here.
+Throw in any other deets 'bout the issue right here, fam.
+Share the whole scoop. 💬🔍